lukee910/obsidian-eth-etc/MSc/Computer Graphics/Lectures/CG 04V2 Monte Carlo.md

 - Inefficient
 - Problems with low-discrepancy sampling

 Used for: Complex shapes.
-If you have an analytical solution (See [[CG04V2 Monte Carlo#Inversion Method Process]]), use that.
+If you have an analytical solution (See [[CG 04V2 Monte Carlo#Inversion Method Process]]), use that.
 ## Importance Sampling
 Assume: $p(x) = cf(x)$ ($f$ our integrand)
 #TODO: Slide 75